Solving Satisfiability Modulo Counting for Symbolic and Statistical AI Integration With Provable Guarantees: Implementation of

-\paragraph{Repeat and Examine the Majority} Since all XOR constraints are sampled uniformly, the chance of Eq.~\eqref{eq:bool_w_xor} being satisfiable when Eq.~\eqref{eq:overall} holds true may not be significant.
+Since all XOR constraints are sampled uniformly, the chance of Eq.~\eqref{eq:bool_w_xor} being satisfiable when Eq.~\eqref{eq:overall} holds true may not be significant.
 Therefore we can enhance the probability by repeating experiments $T$ times and checking whether the majority is satisfiable.